open-sdr/openwifi/README.md

         SENDaddr: 00040050
         reg  val: 34be0123
         (If the last number of reg val is always 3, that means the Viterbi decoder stops working)
-* Real-time control/config via sdrctl (time slice config, etc), please find the [doc](https://github.ugent.be/xjiao/openwifi/tree/master/doc).
+* Real-time control/config via sdrctl (time slice config, etc), please go to openwifi/doc.

 **Build openwifi Linux img based on openwifi FPGA and driver:**